Assyrian conquest of Egypt: First campaign against Taharqa (667 BCE)

 As late as 665 BC, the vassal rulers of Sais, Mendes, and Pelusium were still making overtures to Taharqa in Kush.
 The rebellion was stopped and Ashurbanipal appointed as his vassal ruler in Egypt Necho I, who had been king of the city Sais, and Necho's son Psamtik I, who had been educated at the Assyrian capital of Nineveh during Esarhaddon's reign.'
 After his victory, Ashurbanipal left Egypt.

-Taharqa died in city of Thebes in 664 BCE.
+Taharqa died in the city of Thebes in 664 BCE.
 He was followed by his appointed successor Tantamani, a son of Shabaka, himself succeeded by a son of Taharqa, Atlanersa.